How to Make Homemade Sourdough Bread

 - You can place in fridge overnight if you ran out of time to bake→ just leave out for 1 hour before baking to get to temperature

-- Use ceramic casserole dish with lid for best results, with chewy center and crusty, crunchy crust (I have not tried any other way)
+- Use ceramic casserole dish with lid for best results, with chewy center and crusty, crunchy crust (or loaf pans as mentioned above for a softer sandwich bread)

 - Preheat oven to 500° with the ceramic dish inside the oven with the lid on

 - Put flour, oats, or whatever you need to use so it doesn’t stick (it works well in my enameled cast iron without anything), place bread in dish CAREFULLY.
-Feel free to “score” the top any way you like to make your sourdough bread look fancy.
+Feel free to “score” the top any way you like to make your homemade sourdough bread look fancy.